justagist/franka_ros_interface/README.md

     roslaunch franka_interface interface.launch # (use argument load_gripper:=false for starting without gripper)
 ```

+Available keyword arguments for launch file:

+- `load_gripper`: start driver node with the Franka gripper (default: `true`).
+- `start_controllers`: load the available controllers to the controller manager (default: `true`).
+- `start_moveit`: start moveit server along with the driver node (default: `true`).
+- `load_demo_planning_scene`: loads a default planning scene for MoveIt planning with simple objects for collision avoidance (default: `true`).
+See [create_demo_planning_scene.py](franka_moveit/scripts/create_demo_planning_scene.py).

-This exposes a variety of ROS topics and services for communicating with and controlling the robot.
-This can be accessed and modified using ROS topics and services (see below too find out about some of the available topics and services), or using the provided [Python API][fri-doc].
+This starts the robot controllers and drivers to expose a variety of ROS topics and services for communicating with and controlling the robot.
+The robot's measurements and controllers can be accessed using ROS topics and services (see below too find out about some of the available topics and services), or using the provided [Python API][fri-doc] (also see [*PandaRobot*](https://github.com/justagist/panda_robot)).

 ### The *franka.sh* environments